sammuelyee/docs/_tutorials/named_maps.md

 cartodbjs: true
 ---

 ## Summary

 _Named maps_ allow you to make public maps out of private data.
 Unlike other maps created through our APIs, named maps need to be pre-configured; you set the SQL and CartoCSS ahead of time on the server, not in the browser as in normal CartoDB.js usage.
-Updates to and deletions of the map need to be run with future API calls.
-On the surface, named maps look the same as other maps created through CartoDB.js, but if you inspect how your browser interacts with the server, you will see that it only pulls the information that you pre-configure.
+Updates to and deletions of the map need to be run with future authenticated API calls.
+On the surface, named maps look the same as other maps created through CartoDB.js, but if you inspect how your browser interacts with the server, you will see that it only pulls the information that you pre-configure so you can control which data remains private.

 #### Lesson goal